octavaridum/Zomato_Rating_Prediction/README.md

 **1.4.3.
 Vote Distribution**

-The following diagram shows the distribution of "vote" feature and also shows the boxplot with the vote feature versus rating and book_tabel feature to check for significant impact on the mean and for outliers for the given rating class as well as book_table feature.
+The following diagram shows the distribution of "vote" feature and also shows the boxplot with the vote feature versus rating and book_tabel feature to check for significant impact on the median and for outliers for the given rating class as well as book_table feature.

 ![Img_3](Images/vt_dis.png)